andfanilo/pyspark-interactive-lecture/README.md

 activate pyspark-interactive-lecture
 ```

-After installation, you should get access to `invoke`, you should be able to see all defined tasks for the project with `invoke -l`
+After installation, you should get access to `invoke` in a GNU terminal, and be able to see all defined tasks for the project with `invoke -l`.

+Documentation on a task with `invoke <task> -h`.

 ## Run notebook for editing

-`invoke notebook`
+Run a Jupyter Notebook session : `invoke notebook`

-Inside the notebook, launch the slideshow with `Enter/Exit Live Reveal Slideshow` button.
+If you need to pass a string of arguments : `invoke notebook -a "--port=9000"`

 ## Export slidedeck